krivera28/krivera28.github.io/index.md

     </div>
 </div>
 <p>
-    As Infrastructure Chair at ACM, I lead core software engineering initiatives by managing multiple development teams in building and maintaining crucial services across AWS, Azure, and Cloudflare platforms.
-I direct the development and maintenance of essential platforms, including our event management system and membership services, ensuring scalability and reliability for the student community.
-While overseeing these operations, I also establish technical standards and best practices across teams, spearheading the modernization of ACM's platforms to enhance user experience and operational efficiency.
+    As Infrastructure Chair at ACM, I lead the development of the core management platform using React/TypeScript and AWS Lambda, delivering event management and membership services to 1000+ users with 99.9% uptime.
+I developed and implemented automated membership APIs to streamline access to internal services, resulting in 40% increase in paid memberships and simplified user authentication across all ACM platforms.
+Additionally, I established technical standards and best practices across various teams while modernizing ACM's platforms to improve user experience and operational efficiency.
 </p>

 <br>